SwiftGen/SwiftGen/README.md

 ## Installation

+Those scripts are written in Swift 2.0 and should be build using Xcode 7.

+> If your Xcode 7 is not the one set as default for use from the Command Line, you can use `sudo xcode-select -s` to change it.
+Alternatively, you can prepend `DEVELOPER_DIR=/Applications/Xcode-beta.app` to each command to use it only for those command line invocations.

+To install the scripts:

 * clone this repository locally
-* run `rake` from the command line (this will generate the private modules/libraries commonly used and needed by the various scripts)
+* run `rake` from the command line.
+This will generate the private modules/libraries commonly used and needed by the various scripts
-* run one of the `swiftgen-xxx.swift` tool
+* run one of the `swiftgen-xxx.swift` tool.

-_Note: those scripts are written in Swift 2.0 (because I like it and that's the next thing anyway)_

 ## Assets Catalogs